-May 22, 2019, 4:00 P.M.
+July 5, 2019, 4:00 P.M.
 Eastern Time

-- 3. POSITION TITLE: Risk Reduction Advisor - 4.
+- 3. POSITION TITLE: Senior Regional Food for Peace Officer - 4.
 MARKET VALUE: This position has been designated as a GS-14 (\$117,191 \$152,352) equivalent level, including Washington, D.C. locality pay.
 Final Grade will be determined by the candidate's established work history, qualifications, and education.
-Final compensation will be negotiated within the listed market value based upon the candidate's established salary history.
+Final compensation will be negotiated within the listed market value and based upon the candidate's established salary history.
 Candidates who live outside the Washington, D.C. area will be considered for employment but relocation expenses will not be reimbursed.
 Salaries over and above the top of the pay range will not be entertained or negotiated. - 5.
-PERIOD OF PERFORMANCE: One (1) year with four (4) one-year options - 6.
-PLACE OF PERFORMANCE: Washington, D.C., with possible overseas and domestic travel - 7.
-SECURITY LEVEL REQUIRED: Secret level Security Clearance - 8.
+PERIOD OF PERFORMANCE: Two (2) years, with three (3) one-year options. - 6.
+PLACE OF PERFORMANCE: Washington, D.C., with possible overseas and domestic travel. - 7.
+SECURITY LEVEL REQUIRED: Secret Level Security Clearance - 8.
 STATEMENT OF WORK: